The Final Model

 The most important features for the XGBoost classification were 'popularity', 'danceability', 'speechiness', and 'instrumentalness'.
 This indicates that these features have a significant impact on the genre of a song, and thus can be the focus of future research or application in similar tasks.

 The final XGBoost model that was chosen uses the dataset scaled but not dimensionally reduced.
 This allowed the model to make use of the full feature space and achieve an AUC score of 0.94, the highest score in all the experiments.
-The hyperparameters were mostly set to default, with some tuning to optimize performance.
 This achievement illustrates the potential of XGBoost for multi-class classification problems and encourages further exploration and application of this algorithm.